oeg-upm/drugs4covid19-kg/README.md

 Resources for the constructing and exploitation of the KG - Drugs4Covid.
 The construction of the KG followed a systematic and maintainable approach creating a set of RML and CSVW annotations and using SDM-RDFizer RML engine for transforming the original input data (from SOLR databases) in RDF.

 ## Docker
-We provide a docker-compose with two docker-images (Virutoso and SDM-RDFizer) and a script to generate a local copy of the KG.
+We provide a docker-compose with two docker-images (Virtuoso and SDM-RDFizer) and a script to generate a local copy of the KG.

 ## Resources: